Quantitative, Qualitative, Mixed Methods, Arts-Based, and Community-Based Participatory Research Approaches

 .
 She is also co-founder and co-editor-in-chief of the journal Art/Research International.

 Dr. Leavy has received numerous awards for her work in the field of research methods, including the Distinguished Service Outside the Profession Award from the National Art Education Association, the New England Sociologist of the Year Award from the New England Sociological Association, the Special Achievement Award from the American Creativity Association, the Egon Guba Memorial Keynote Lecture Award from the American Educational Research Association Qualitative Special Interest Group, and the Special Career Award from the International Congress of Qualitative Inquiry.
 In 2016, Mogul, a global women’s empowerment platform, named her an “Influencer.”
+The School of Fine and Performing Arts at the State University of New York at New Paltz has established the Patricia Leavy Award for Art and Social Justice in her honor.
 Dr. Leavy delivers invited lectures and keynote addresses at universities and conferences.
 Her website is www.patricialeavy.com

 Students and instructors in psychology, education, counseling, sociology, social work, management, marketing, nursing, public health, communication, and other social and behavioral science disciplines; administrators, managers, evaluators, or other professionals who need to write a research proposal.